Osiris-Team/Osiris-Team/dev_contract.md

   2. When the Developer created or owns the repository:
      - The Developer may push changes as a commit to their own repository.
-     - In this case, the Developer must notify the Client and provide the relevant commit hash or branch name on request.
      - The Client is responsible for creating a fork, cloning the repository, or exporting the work to integrate it into their environment.

+Delivery Frequency: The amount and frequency of deliveries is at the sole discretion of the Developer.

-- All deliveries must be clearly labeled and must reference the original task(s) or issue(s) they are intended to fulfill.
+Delivery Labeling: All deliveries must be clearly labeled and must reference the original tasks or issues they are intended to fulfill.
+The Client is responsible for testing whether the delivery fulfills the task requirements.

-- The Client must be notified about a delivery in writing or via electronic communication.
+Delivery Notification: The Client must be notified about a delivery in writing or via electronic communication and include a link to the MR or commit.

-## Quality Guarantee and Refund Policy

-- The Client assumes all responsibility for use, deployment, and integration of the Work Product in production systems, including proper testing, security, and compliance.
-- The Client is responsible for testing whether the submission fulfills the task requirements.
+Delivery Usage and Testing: The Client assumes all responsibility for use, deployment, and integration of the delivery in production systems, including proper testing, security, and compliance.
+The Client is responsible for testing whether the delivery fulfills the task requirements.

-- The Client may reject or request revisions for a task but must provide written, actionable feedback.
+Delivery Rejection: The Client may reject or request revisions for a task but must provide written, actionable feedback.
+Its important to distinguish between a revision and refund requests, because the resulting additional work for the Developer is billed normally in the case of revisions.
+Refund requests are discussed further below.

+Delivery Acceptance: A delivery is considered acceptable and billable if the Client provides written approval, or ninety (90) calendar days pass after delivery without written rejection.

-- 90-Day Review Period: The Client has up to ninety (90) calendar days from delivery of a task to:
+90-Day Review Period: The Client has up to ninety (90) calendar days from delivery of a task to:
   - Review and test the submitted work,
   - Provide written feedback or revision requests, or
   - Notify the Developer of material defects.

-- Refund Eligibility: The Client may request a **partial refund** for any task if:
-    - The work materially fails to meet agreed specifications, and
-    - The issue is reported within the 90-day review window, and
+90-Day Functionality Warranty and Refund Period: The Developer warrants that the delivery will operate in accordance with the agreed-upon specifications and requirements for a period of ninety (90) calendar days following the delivery date.
+If the Client determines that the delivery exhibits defects, errors, or fails to meet the specified requirements within this timeframe, the Client may request a refund for any task of the delivery.
+The Developer shall, at their own expense and within a reasonable timeframe, correct or replace the non-conforming software to ensure compliance with the agreed-upon specifications, or istead provide the refund.
+Exclusions: The warranty does not cover issues arising from and a refund is not possible when:
+- Modifications or alterations were made to the delivery by anyone other than the Developer.
-    - The task has not been materially modified.
+- The affected parts of the delivery have been materially modified.
-- Developer's Opportunity to Remedy: Before a refund is issued, the Developer has at least **fourteen (14) calendar days** to correct or replace the defective work at no additional cost for the Client.
-- Scope of Refunds:
+- The Client performed misuse, negligence, or unauthorized use of the delivery.
+- Environmental factors or hardware malfunctions that are not under the Developer's control.

+Exclusive Remedy: The remedies provided in this section are the Client's sole and exclusive remedies for any breach of the warranty.

-  - The refund amount shall be calculated based on, and limited to, the number of hours directly attributable to the affected task at the time of delivery, multiplied by the applicable rate in effect at that time.
+Refund Amount: The refund amount shall be calculated based on, and limited to, the number of hours directly attributable to the affected task at the time of delivery, multiplied by the applicable rate in effect at that time.

-  - No refunds will be issued for tasks approved or altered after delivery unless the defect clearly predates such actions.
-  - Refunds are not available after the **90-day review window** has expired.
-- Finality: Once a refund is issued, the Developer has no further obligations for the refunded task, and the Client waives future claims related to that task.
+Refund Finality: Once a refund is issued, the Developer has no further obligations for the refunded task, and the Client waives future claims related to that task.

-- Dispute Resolution: Both parties agree to first attempt resolution via good faith negotiation before escalating to mediation, arbitration, or legal action.
+Dispute Resolution: Both parties agree to first attempt resolution via good faith negotiation before escalating to mediation, arbitration, or legal action.

 ## Timing